Skip to main content

 Updated over a week ago

-An API (Application Programming Interface) allows two technologies to talk to one another.
-Different types of HTTP methods tell the API what you want to do with the data.
+An API (Application Programming Interface) enables two technologies to communicate.
+Different HTTP methods define what action you want to take with the data.

 This article covers: